mlflow/mlflow/docs/source/tracking.rst

 You run an MLflow tracking server using ``mlflow server``.
 An example configuration for a server is:

 .. code-block:: bash
-    :caption: Command to run the server in this configuration
+    :caption: Command to run the tracking server in this configuration

     mlflow server \
         --backend-store-uri /mnt/persistent-disk \